If you're interested in alternative therapies and would like to help others, a career as an acupuncturist may be for you

 Since acupuncturists are generally self-employed, vacancy adverts are limited.
 For more information on setting up a business, see self-employment.

-As it is likely you will be self-employed, it is important to maintain contact with professional organisations to benefit from opportunities for training and development.
+As it's likely you will be self-employed, it's important to maintain contact with professional organisations to benefit from opportunities for training and development.

-Continuing professional development (CPD) and training seminars are run by colleges and professional organisations, such as the British Acupuncture Council (BAcC), which acupuncturists are encouraged to attend.
+Continuing professional development (CPD) and training seminars are run by colleges and professional organisations, such as the BAcC, which acupuncturists are encouraged to attend.

 If you want to increase your knowledge you may wish to take further training in areas such as: